 Before I go further, I just want to clarify this.
 I know the sound of the word “accentuate” may not appeal to some readers because you may have the impression that you are making something out of nothing in Photoshop.
 By accentuating, I’m merely working on what already exists in the image and emphasizing it visually to draw viewers’ attention.
-If you have a strong ethics about post-processing, then I can reassure you that you won’t be “Photoshopping” your image to the point of absurdity.
+If you have strong ethics about post-processing, then I can reassure you that you won’t be “Photoshopping” your image to the point of absurdity.

 Having said that, this technique will also work in situations where there are no visible light rays captured in an image.
-So, if you are approaching photography from that point of view, you might find this an easy and a quick way to create light in your composite work.
+So, if you are approaching photography from that point of view, you might find this an easy and quick way to create light in your composite work.

 Finding the Right Image to Edit

 A good result comes from being selective about the type of image you choose to work on.
 You want an image that has good tonal separation between the light and its surrounding.
 A good example is when rays of light break through leaves on a tree, or bright light shining through a window into a dimly lit room.
-In both cases, because light is moving from a bright to a darker space, it gives the impression that it is “visible.”
+In both cases, because the light is moving from a bright to a darker space, it gives the impression that it is “visible.”
 A picture paints more than a thousand words, so I hope the image below illustrates my point.

 Accentuating Light in Photoshop

 This technique doesn’t require any third-party plugins or scripts in Photoshop.
 For that reason, you can technically replicate what I’m showing you here in most image editing software.